 volunteerism, and philanthropy.

 ~ Volcano Art Center Gallery “Historic Volcano House”

 ~ Kilauea Iki Overlook & Trail Hike

 Imagine on road or off road cycling in Hawaii Volcanoes National Park.
 4000’, crisp weather with alternating mist and sun, well maintained roads and trails, and almost zero traffic.
 The only sound you’ll hear is the birds—and your breath, as you climb 2500’ with reprieves and forest surprises at every turn.”

-"Come make the imagine real; and oh yeah, bring your bike.”
+“Come make the imagined real; and oh yeah, bring your bike.”

 Volcano Rainforest Retreat